mik4el/gadget-board/README.md

 1. `docker-compose build web`
 1. `docker-compose up -d`
-1. Possibly run `docker-compose run web python manage.py collectstatic` or other commands your dependency requires.
+1. Possibly run `docker-compose run --rm web python manage.py collectstatic` or other commands your dependency requires.
 NB: collectstatic needs to be run in the development workflow for static files to be saved in the static-dir, this is not possible to do on deployed containers.

 ## Development workflow Angular2
 For normal development work, I suggest this workflow: